alirezasaremi.com logo

 Cache Components reduces the need for SSR, but SSR is still the best option for pages that are truly user-specific and must be correct on every request:

-• Dashboards with private data (per user).
+• Dashboards with private different data for each user.

-• Highly dynamic content (like real-time notifications).
+• Highly dynamic content like realtime notifications.

 // app/dashboard/page.tsx